Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 ## Command Line Options and Configuration

-How to configure the benchmarker can be illustrated best by looking at the source code of the [command line tool](../benchmark.py), which will be described in the following.
+How to configure the benchmarker can be illustrated best by looking at the source code of the command line tool `benchmark.py`, which will be described in the following.

 `python3 benchmark.py -h`